 But John was innocent, right?

-Well, they misstated his doctrines and charged him with false witnesses (Ellen White, The Sanctified Life 70.3).
+Well, they misstated his doctrines and charged him with false witnesses 8.

 They “accused him as a seditious person, publicly teaching theories which would subvert the nation.”

-By these accusations, John’s enemies hoped to bring about his death (Ellen White, The Acts of the Apostles 569.3).
+Through these accusations, John’s enemies hoped to bring about his death 9.

-So, they sent John to Emperor Domitian in 81 AD (Wilson, 2020).
+So, they sent him to Emperor Domitian in 81 AD 10.
 They took the opportunity since that time there was Christian persecution going on.

 What would you do if you were John?

-But do you know what?
-God preserved John’s life as He saved Daniel and his friends from the fiery furnace (570.1).
+But did you know what?
+God preserved John’s life as He saved Daniel and his friends from the fiery furnace.

 True enough, John had no trace of burn on his skin.
-Also, he wasn’t poisoned by the drink.
+Neither he was poisoned by the drink.